 In Justice League Unlimited, Elongated Man appears in a few episodes voiced by Jeremy Piven.
 He did not have many speaking roles and appeared as mostly a background character.
 He was seen in the following episodes: "The Greatest Story Never Told", "The Ties That Bind" and "Clash."
 Ralph Dibny only had three speaking roles.

 Ralph appears in the fourth season of the Flash.
 Similar to his comic counterpart Ralph is a private detective with his elastic powers.
+He starts off as a former corrupt detective who despises Barry Allen, but after becoming superpowers thanks to dark matter, works with Barry to become a better person and hero.
 He is played by Hartley Sawyer.